Godly leaders are anointed.

 Moving back towards that level of intimacy happens when we become Jesus-centered leaders.

 I encourage each of us to push deeper and deeper into our journey as leaders, because on the other side of this hard work is a level of freedom and a level of connectedness with God that we cannot achieve on our own.
 Without God, sure you can achieve great heights in traditional leadership, but that’s not the same as being a Jesus-centered leader.

 That success is hollow and pulls you away from your God-given calling to lead.

 I hope that as you get to the end of this post you’re really sitting with this radical new concept that your call to leadership is an anointing.

-It’s your anointing to be a child of God and to be called a godly leader.
+It’s your anointing to be a child of God and you are anointed to be called a godly leader.

-This is exactly who you were designed to be from the beginning, from the very beginning of time you were created to serve others, and to influence others while you sit at the feet of Jesus.
+This is exactly who you were designed to be from the beginning.
+From the very beginning of time, you were created to serve and influence others while you sit at the feet of Jesus.

 Do you want to explore this more in a supportive setting with other Christian women leaders?
 Join the discussion at Wild Sacred Holy today!

 Angela J Herrington, MA, LSCC is a Life and Leadership Coach for Christian Women at AngelaJHerrington.com , founder of Broken Beautiful BOLD online women’s ministry, and Christian feminist activator at WildSacredHoly.com.

 Angela is a spunky Gen Xer who creates sacred spaces for vulnerable exploration.
 Her specialty is helping Christian women untangle themselves from limiting beliefs, toxic religious culture, and all the ways the enemy tries to keep them small.
 She holds a BA from Indiana Wesleyan and a Masters in Leadership from Wesley Seminary.
 Her graduate research project focused on leadership development and opportunities for Gen X women in the US church.